srvds/actionable-email-classification/README.md

 ## ML Part b

 ## b.1 setup env for part 'b'
-The requirement for setting up the environment is present in requirements3.txt
+The requirement for setting up the environment is present in
+> for windows use: requirements3.txt
+> for linux use: req3_lin.txt

 > dataset: created_data.csv: contains all the actions.csv class 1 tagged data plus randomly sampled class 0 data from the rule based approach
 > **File creating_data.csv**